NetCast: History

 LG Smart TV running NetCast using the Web browser.

 NetCast, or NetCast Entertainment Access, was announced by LG at CES 2009.
 At launch, it gave users access to Netflix, YouTube and Yahoo!
 Widgets.
 Later, support for Vudu has also been added.

 In 2010, LG introduced the LG Magic Remote, which is a TV remote designed to be used with their Smart TV system.
 The motion-controlled remote allowed users to move it in the air to control a mouse cursor, similar to the Nintendo Wii.
 The technology for the remote was provided by Hillcrest Labs, and is still used today.

 NetCast was rebranded to Smart TV in 2011, which was shown first at CES.
 In 2011, the company Marmalade Technologies added NetCast support to their Marmalade SDK.

 TechRadar considered it "just plain disappointing" in a 2010 review.
 In a 2011 review, they noted that NetCast was first a mere placeholder with only three services, but noted that more apps had been added via a firmware update.

 The OpenLGTV project has added homebrew widgets to the NetCast platform.

 The software logged the filenames that were accessed and uploaded them to servers of LG.

 NetCast and Smart TV were replaced by the WebOS platform in 2014.
 Starting in 2015, all smart TVs by LG were based on webOS.

+Apps

+Apps were installed via either LG Apps Store (more history below), LG Developer Mode or homebrew.

+LG App Store (also known as LG Apps, LG Smart World or Premium Service on some models, now called as LG Store) is the HTML store for downloading HTML/JS/CSS apps that enable services to access.
+The apps were rendered using Apple's WebKit browser engine.
+The home screen was also controlled by a WebKit app runtime which is a browser engine hosting web apps.